 I am one that gives chance after chance and tries to always see the good in people.
 I am definitely guilty of trying to “fix” situations that are not fixable and to make excuses for inexcusable behavior.

 One of the great exercises that my therapist gave me is to pretend that I am talking to a friend who is in the exact same situation.
 What advice would I give her?
-Hypothetically, If my friend were to call me and ask me if she should stay in contact with a person who broke her heart, I would say an emphatic NO, not just NO, but HELL NO!
+Hypothetically, If my friend were to call me and ask me if she should stay in contact with a person who cheated on her and broke her heart, I would say an emphatic NO, not just NO, but HELL NO!
 And, while it is hard to shut and lock that door, it is very necessary for peace of mind and mental health.

 Despite what has happened, I still feel like there will be a special someone for me.
 When the time is right, he will “come out of nowhere and into my life” as Michael Bublé so eloquently sings.
 Any fans of the movie “Practical Magic” will remember when Sandra Bullock’s character, Sally, came up with a spell to call true love to her.
 She created someone so good he couldn’t possibly exist.
 While that didn’t ultimately end up the best for her, I don’t wish to call an “impossible” person to me.
 I was thinking of it and I did write down last night the attributes that my special someone will have.
 Here is my “perfect person”: